List of premiers of Quebec

 Members are first elected to the legislature during general elections.
-General elections must be conducted every five years from the date of the last election, but the premier may ask for early dissolution of the legislative assembly.
+General elections must be conducted every four years from the date of the last election, but the premier may ask for early dissolution of the legislative assembly.
 An election may also happen if the Governing party loses the confidence of the legislature, by the defeat of a supply bill or tabling of a confidence motion.

 This article only covers the time since the Canadian Confederation was created in 1867.
 For the premiers of the Canada East from 1840 to 1867, see List of joint premiers of the Province of Canada.
 The governments of Lower Canada from 1792 to 1840 were mostly controlled by representatives of the Crown.